kazumikascadia/Prizmo365/README.md

 > [!WARNING]
 > This bot is currently in a beta build.
 Use at your own discretion.

 Prizmo is a work in progress Discord bot built with a multipurpose mindset.
-It is currently in a open beta build and is fully accessible to the public at this [link](https://discord.com/api/oauth2/authorize?client_id=734214062627356683&permissions=8&scope=bot+applications.commands)
+It is currently in beta 2.3.7, with more features coming soon!

-Best of all, Prizmo is completely free and entirely open-source.
+This is a completely free and entirely open-source project.
 You can find all of Prizmo’s code in this Github repository, and you are completely free to use all of it.
 There are no current plans for monetization, nor are there any open ways to donate to the bot.

 ### Using Prizmo
-At the moment, Prizmo is in its first beta build, and as such is fully available to be used by the public.
+Prizmo is a fully open bot, completely available to the public with no extra charge!
+You can add Prizmo to your server and use it as you wish.
 Use this [link](https://discord.com/api/oauth2/authorize?client_id=734214062627356683&permissions=8&scope=bot+applications.commands) to add the bot to your server.

 Alongside this, since the code is all open-source, you are free to use all of it and create your own bot.
 Check the Sources and Libraries section for dependencies that are ABSOLUTELY NECESSARY to use this repository.
 You can also utilize the sample data files to set up your bot; simply change the names of each of these files and input the proper information to your channel.
 Below is a list of what these files should be named:
 1. Directory `sampledata` should be named `data`.